François Thurot: Early life

 Some biographers claim that about 1750 he married a Miss Sarah Smith, daughter of a London apothecary, but there is no surviving evidence of this.
-It seems that François also acquired a reputation as a skilful smuggler, too smart for the Customs officers.
-In July 1753, while he was moored off the well-known smuggling coast near Baltimore in south-west Ireland, they boarded his cargo vessel, the Argonaute, searched it and seized it.
+It seems that François also acquired a reputation as a skilful smuggler who repeatedly evaded HM Customs officers.
+In July 1753, while he was moored off the well-known smuggling coast near Baltimore, Ireland, customs officers boarded his cargo vessel, Argonaute, and seized it.
 Although there was insufficient evidence to charge him, the vessel was impounded, and Thurot spent over two years unsuccessfully trying to get it released.

 Seven Years' War

 Friponne

 According to the 1791 biography which is the principal source for this article, the vengeful François went back into privateering in 1755, after France and Britain had again come into conflict over their colonies in America; this may be untrue, as the war was confined to the west side of the Atlantic until May 1756.
-In that month, thanks to the influence of the Maréchal de Belle-Isle, Thurot was appointed captain of the Friponne, a corvette in France's Marine Royale, and, by the time he returned to port in September for repairs, is said to have captured or sunk some sixty British vessels.
+In that month, thanks to Fouquet's influence, Thurot was appointed captain of the French Navy corvette Friponne, and by the time he returned to port in September for repairs, is said to have captured or sunk some sixty British vessels.